firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-109:31">For he shall stand at the right hand of the poor, to save him from those that condemn his soul.</p>

-<p id="psa-110:1"><A Psalm of David.> The LORD said unto my Lord, Sit thou at my right hand, until I make thine enemies thy footstool.</p>
+<p id="psa-110:1">The LORD said unto my Lord, Sit thou at my right hand, until I make thine enemies thy footstool.</p>

 <p id="psa-110:2">The LORD shall send the rod of thy strength out of Zion: rule thou in the midst of thine enemies.</p>